anoh24/alnoormanoga-github.io/README.md

-This is just a porfolio website dont take it seriously
+This is just a static portfolio website, just to showcase my previous projects